aharmer/morphoBlocks/README.md

 vignette("penguinWings")
 ```

-Or to compare the performance of regularized consensus principal component analysis (RCPCA) with traditional principal components analysis (PCA):
+Or to compare the performance of Regularized Consensus Principal Component Analysis (RCPCA) with traditional principal components analysis (PCA):

 ``` r
 vignette("morphoBlocksMethods")